Phone Recommendations

 Apple

 Sure, iPhones have those good build quality & record-smashing benchmark performance (breaking their own record obviously).
 They're also easy to use for the sheeple who's allergic to Android (or more specifically Samsung).
-However, even with those advantages, I don't think they're worth considering, considering the issues below :
+However, even with those advantages, I think they're worth avoiding like the plague, considering the issues below :

 ASUS